The Ultimate Playlist of Noise: Plot

-Marcus Lund is a high school senior who is very music and sound obsessed.
-As a child, his older brother Alex saved him from their burning home, perishing in the process.
+Marcus Lund is a high school senior who is obsessed with music and sound.
+When he was a child, his older brother Alex saved him from their burning home, perishing in the process.

 Marcus listens to all of the music Alex left behind.
-At a music gig, he falls for the singer who opens the show, but she takes off before he can introduce himself.
-Simultaneously he has a seizure.
+At a music gig, he falls for the singer, Wendy, who opens the show, but she leaves before he can introduce himself.
+At the gig, he has a seizure.

 After testing, Marcus is told he has a brain tumor requiring surgery that will render him deaf.
-Depressed at the idea that he soon won't be able to hear beloved sound, he compiles a playlist of 50 sounds he wants to record.
+Depressed at the idea that he soon won't be able to hear his beloved music, he compiles a playlist of 50 sounds he wants to record.

 After giving a presentation of his plan to embark on a cross-country road trip to record the playlist, his mother rejects his plan.
-Marcus takes off in the car.
-A short time later, Mandy jumps in front of the car, and he knocks her off her feet.
-She jumps in, urging him to hurry.
+Despite his mother's wishes, Marcus takes off in the car.
+As he drives away, Wendy suddenly jumps in front of the car, and he knocks her down.
+Undaunted, she gets up and jumps into the car, urging him to hurry.

-Mandy's angry ex follows close behind on his motorcycle, trying to get the guitar from her.
-He breaks two windows and half jumps through the passenger window before Marcus drives through the red light, and Mandy pushes him out.
+Wendy's angry ex-boyfriend follows close behind on his motorcycle and tries to wrest her guitar from her.
+He manages to break two of the car windows and attempts to crawl through the passenger window before Marcus drives through a red light, and Wendy pushes him out.